-The relevant governor will provide the complainant with a full written response, usually within 10 school days of acknowledging it.
+The relevant governor or designated person will provide the complainant with a full written response, usually within 10 school days of acknowledging it.
 This response will determine whether or not the complaint has been upheld, the reasons why and what action (if any) will be taken.